markaggar/Water-Monitor/README.md

 ### No entities created
 - Ensure flow/volume sensors are set
 - If low-flow leak is enabled, make sure a flow sensor is selected
+ - Derived sensors (duration, average flow, hot water %) are created automatically and stay in sync with the last-session sensor.

 ### Low-flow leak not triggering
 - Reduce the max low-flow threshold or the seed/persistence durations